Ben Howard in Concert for Koestler Arts

-PAPERWORK, an exhibition by the Koestler Trust in collaboration with Victim Support, was on display at the Supreme Court from 3 August to 30 September 2016.
+PAPERWORK, an exhibition by Koestler Arts in collaboration with Victim Support, was on display at the Supreme Court from 3 August to 30 September 2016.
 The exhibition explored the creative ways that paper – a material integral to the workings of the legal system – has been re-imagined and re-worked by Koestler Award entrants.
-As part of its collaboration with Victim Support for this exhibition, the Koestler Trust invited people who had been affected by crime to respond to some of the artworks.
+As part of its collaboration with Victim Support for this exhibition, Koestler Arts invited people who had been affected by crime to respond to some of the artworks.
 Their responses are displayed within the exhibition.
 To find out more, click here.

 Summer Open House: 16 July 2016

-The Koestler Arts Centre opened its doors on 16 July 2016 and invited members of the public to come and learn more about the Koestler Trust and to buy artworks from the 2016 Awards and the Koestler Collection.
+The Koestler Arts Centre opened its doors on 16 July 2016 and invited members of the public to come and learn more about Koestler Arts and to buy artworks from the 2016 Awards and the Koestler Collection.
 This was a rare opportunity to buy paintings, drawings and sculptures on the day.
-Prices ranged from £1 to £500 and sale proceeds are divided between the artist, Victim Support and the Koestler Trust.
-The Pop-up Shop with Koestler Trust merchandise was also open for business, and there were refreshments available.
+Prices ranged from £1 to £500 and sale proceeds are divided between the artist, Victim Support and Koestler Arts.
+The Pop-up Shop with Koestler Arts merchandise was also open for business, and there were refreshments available.

 Pop-up Shop Spring Sale: 21 May 2016

-The Koestler Arts Centre (based by the gates of HM Prison Wormwood Scrubs, near Shepherd’s Bush) threw open its doors on 21 May 2016 and welcomed members of the public to view some of the 2016 Awards entries, and to buy artworks from previous Award years and from the Koestler Collection, as well as Koestler Trust merchandise.
-Staff were on hand to explain the work of the Trust to visitors and to answer questions, and there was tea, coffee and cake, and a silent auction for an extra special artwork from the Koestler Collection, with proceeds going to support our work.
+The Koestler Arts Centre (based by the gates of HM Prison Wormwood Scrubs, near Shepherd’s Bush) threw open its doors on 21 May 2016 and welcomed members of the public to view some of the 2016 Awards entries, and to buy artworks from previous Award years and from the Koestler Collection, as well as Koestler Arts merchandise.
+Staff were on hand to explain the charity’s work to visitors and to answer questions, and there was tea, coffee and cake, and a silent auction for an extra special artwork from the Koestler Collection, with proceeds going to support our work.